 - In 1988 and 1989, two Cryptosporidium-related waterborne outbreaks were reported in Ayshire, Scotland, and Oxfordshire-Swindon,

-- Cryptosporidiosis was reported in 1993 in Milwaukee, Wisconsin, USA where an estimated 403,000 people were infected due to faulty filtration of the water.
+- Cryptosporidiosis was reported in 1993 in Milwaukee, Wisconsin, the USA, where an estimated 403,000 people were infected due to faulty filtration of the water.

-- Prevalence rates in Europe reported being 1 to 2%.
-North America prevalence of 0.6 to 4.3% is lower than those reported in surveys from Asia, Australia, Africa, and Central and South America which ranged from 3 to 20%.
+- Prevalence rates in Europe were reported to be 1 to 2%.
+North America prevalence of 0.6 to 4.3% is lower than those reported in surveys from Asia, Australia, Africa, and Central and South America, ranging from 3 to 20%.